 Not exactly, though it depends on what you mean by weed.
-CBD flower IS cannabis, but not the usual kind.
+Cannabidiol (CBD) flower IS cannabis, but not the usual kind.
 Normally, cannabis is bred for maximum THC content.
 CBD flower (as the name suggests) is bred for maximum CBD content.

-Hemp growers are applying the same artisanal growing methods used by premium marijuana farmers to hemp, right down to hand-trimming and slow-curing the buds.
+Hemp growers are departing from old-school industrial hemp and applying the same artisanal growing methods used by premium marijuana farmers to hemp, right down to hand-trimming and slow-curing the buds.
 This flower presents a rare opportunity to consume CBD in its natural form: no processing, additives, or extraction.

 CBD flower offers other advantages as well: it has the highest bioavailability of any CBD consumption method, and the effects are experienced almost instantly.
 At the same time, it involves inhaling smoke, something generally considered to be unhealthy (for good reason).

 Further complicating things, only CBD flower with less than 0.3% THC content is even legal, and there are cases of law enforcement arresting CBD flower users because they cannot distinguish between hemp flower and marijuana .

 There’s a lot to unpack here, so we put together this article as a definitive guide on CBD flower.
 In it we:

 - Explain the different types of CBD flower (and which are legal/illegal)